Comedian Richard Lewis reminisces about Gil Hodges

 “It would seat about 40 people and then behind the mic is me, of course, and behind me is a thin wall, and behind that wall are about 40 lanes of bowling.
 Every time I would do a punchline you would hear pins crashing.
 It sounded like it was being bombarded.
 You couldn’t hear the punchline or the setup.
 I was so embarrassed.”

 Hodges, along with Bud Fowler, Jim Kaat, Minnie Minoso, Tony Oliva and Buck O’Neil were elected to the Hall of Fame via the Era Committee process in December.
-They, along with David Ortiz, who was elected by the Baseball Writers’ Association of America in January, will be recognized during the Induction Ceremony held on Sunday, July 24.
+They, along with David Ortiz, who was elected by the Baseball Writers’ Association of America in January, were inducted into the Hall of Fame on July 24, 2022.

 “I jumped up and down when I heard Gil was elected.
 If this happened 30 years before I would have saved over $200,000 from psychoanalysis,” Lewis said.